As smart cars continue to evolve, so too will the infrastructures that will soon be able to directly communicate with these cars.

 While all this might seem a little creepy, as vehicle-to-vehicle communication becomes more widespread, vehicle-to-government (V2Gov) communication will evolve into a common and extremely useful tool.
 Enabled by connected vehicle technology and eGovernment (eGov) strategies, the objective of V2Gov is to reassess, optimize and automate the delivery of vehicle-related public services to businesses and drivers.
 Technology, particularly the internet, has enabled greater interaction between public agencies and citizens, making vehicle-related transactions more time- and cost-efficient and convenient.

-Currently products like DMVdesk offer seamless electronic vehicle registration, the first step in paving the way for expanded V2Gov communication.
+Currently products like those that offer seamless electronic vehicle registration are the first step in paving the way for expanded V2Gov communication.

 V2gov is not a new concept.
 In fact, there are platforms that have been communicating information about vehicles to government for years.
 A perfect example of the benefits of eGov via V2Gov communication include the synchronization of electronic toll collection (ETC).